-Asphalt parking lots should be sealed at least once every couple years.
+Asphalt parking lots should be sealed at least once every 3 to 5 years depending on the asphalt age and condition.
 Sealing asphalt parking lots are not projects for every property owner or manager.
 This is a specialized project that requires the expertise of those familiar with the methods and details of sealing asphalt parking lots of varying sizes, ages, etc. If sealing is not performed in a careful and strategic manner, it won’t protect your property for as long as it should.

 Here’s a quick look at how asphalt should be seal coated.

 Sealing Asphalt Parking Lots Starts With a Surface Assessment

 Sealcoating asphalt parking lots will likely prove ineffective if the surface is significantly compromised.
 If your lot has oil stains, potholes, cracks or other types of damage, they must be repaired prior to sealing asphalt parking lots.
 Get those minor jobs out of the way in the days ahead of the sealing.

 Sealing asphalt parking lots is contingent on the surface being clean.
 From brushes to brooms, power washes and beyond, all sorts of items can be used to clean off the entirety of the surface and guarantee the sealcoat bonds to perfection.
 Furthermore, if you plan on repairing damaged spaces, make sure they are thoroughly cleaned before any work begins.

 If your lot has potholes or cracks, they must be filled with the proper aggregate mix.
 This mix guarantees the asphalt pavement surface holds its integrity as long as possible.
 Pothole repairs should be completed before sealcoating so the surface looks and functions as it should.

 Even Oil Spots Should be Taken Care Of